 Student loan consolidation works similarly to other types of debt consolidation.
 Borrowers can combine multiple student loans into one new loan with new terms and a new interest rate.

-Federal student loans can be consolidated through the Direct Loan program.
-This allows borrowers to combine different federal loans into a single, consolidated, loan.
+Federal student loans can be consolidated through the Direct Loan Program.
+Direct Loan consolidation allows borrowers to combine different federal loans into a single loan.
 The new interest rate is a weighted average of all your federal loan rates, rounded to the nearest eighth of a percent.

-Student loan refinancing is an option available for private and federal loans.
+Student loan refinancing is an option available for both private and federal loans.
 Refinancing also allows borrowers to streamline their repayment with a single lender and qualifying borrowers could secure a more competitive interest rate.
-However, federal loans are eliminated from federal benefits and protections when they are refinanced.
+When you refinance a federal loan with a private company through refinancing, however, you lose access to federal benefits and protections.

 Why Would You Consolidate Federal Student Loans?